OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 #### Step 3b - Create PVC from the UI
 Select your storage project in the OpenShift UI

 In the left-hand navigation panel, click the Storage tab.
 Here you should see the PersistentVolumeClaim that you have created.
-It should be bound to a GlusterFS or AWS Volume.
+It should be bound to an AWS Volume.

 ##### Step 4 - Attach storage to your application